mattnolting/nextjs-seed-app/docs/DIRECTORY_STRUCTURE.md

   handling around the shell.
 - `components/ui/` contains the chrome elements (`AppShell`, `AppMasthead`, `AppSidebar`) that assemble the PatternFly layout.
-- `components/content-patterns/` packages reusable page-level views used by the demo routes (Card, Dashboard, Form, Primary/Detail, Table).
+- `components/content-patterns/` packages sample page-level views used by the demo routes (Card, Dashboard, Form, Primary/Detail, Table).
+Each file is marked as demo-only and can be removed for a leaner seed.

 ### `src/lib/`

 - `lib/data/` centralizes data loading for demo pages via `useAppData`.
-- `lib/navigation/useRoutes.ts` reads `public/routes.json` at runtime to drive
+- `lib/navigation/useRoutes.ts` reads `/api/routes` at runtime to drive
   sidebar navigation.

 ### `cli/`

 Phase 1 ships a single `quick-start` workflow.
-The command prompts for layout choices, ensures the AppShell scaffold exists, rebuilds demo pages, and updates `public/routes.json`.
+The command prompts for layout choices, optionally generates demo pages/data, and updates `src/app/routes.json`.
 Shared helpers live under `cli/utils/`, and the generator logic sits in `cli/generators/quick-start.ts`.

 ### `public/`

-Static assets served by Next.js.
-The quick-start routine maintains `routes.json`, and `app-data.json` seeds the demo content patterns.
+Static assets served by Next.js (logos, icons, etc.).